thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 git commit -m 'Refactor Express server to send different responses'
 ```

-Right now, your HTTP server sends a hardcoded guest list in the HTTP response.
-It would be much more useful if your HTTP server could send guest list that's read from the JSON-formatted `guests.json` file.
+Right now, your Express server sends a hardcoded guest list in the response.
+It would be much more useful if your Express server could send guest list that's read from the JSON-formatted `guests.json` file.

 Let's fix that by refactoring the `serverExpress.js` file with the following code.